EricaLinaG/Emacsn/README.md

     and add your own emacs config into the mix.
 Directions are at the top of the makefile.
 Or just do `make install-new-default ...`

-### Incorporate your Emacs configuration as the default.
+### Incorporate your Emacs configuration as the default if you haven't already.
   - `make install-new-default name=my-profile-name repo=The-url-to-my-emacs-repo`
     - This can be broken into steps if you wish.
       - `make new-profile name=my-profile-name repo=The-url-to-my-emacs-repo`